RUGSoftEng/Team-5/README.md

 # How to run guide

+To run the program, simply head over to [http://rugsofteng.github.io/Team-5/](http://rugsofteng.github.io/Team-5/) and click the download button or select your desired program version.
+Once downloaded you have to unzip the package and you are ready to go!

 # Download source files
-To run the program you have to download all files from GitHub and run the program in Electron by following these steps:
+To run the program yourself you have to download all files from GitHub and run the program in Electron by following these steps:
 ## Clone the repository or download the source code
 Clone this repository using the following command in a Git bash and run it in Electron.